Wednesday, September 9, 2009

 6. Bend the legs up and down until they look like mosquito legs and are able to stand

 7. Attach the wings.
-Fold each tab, apply glue and insert on both sides of th
+Fold each tab, apply glue and insert on both sides of the clothespin for wings.

 8. Slide the head into the mouth of the clothespin.